CULVER DART MODEL G

 Key Takeaways:

-• The Dart Model G was a two-seat light cabin monoplane designed by Al Mooney, originally produced as the Lambert Monosport and later by Dart Manufacturing Corp. and Culver Aircraft, with production starting in 1938.
+• The Dart Model G was a two-seat light cabin monoplane designed by Al Mooney, first produced in 1938, and saw its manufacturing rights transfer through several companies, eventually ending with Culver Aircraft.

-• A total of 51 Darts were manufactured, boasting a top speed of 132 mph, a cruise speed of 112 mph, and a range of 580 miles.
+• A total of 51 Darts were manufactured, capable of a top speed of 132 mph and a cruise speed of 112 mph.

 See a mistake?
 Contact us.